chitresh99/Quest/readme.md

 - Haskell

 ### Open for Suggestions
-Have a fascinating language in mind that's not listed?
+Have a language in mind that's not listed?
 Feel free to suggest it or contribute directly to the repository!

 ---